 The results coming out of the studio have been mind blowing.

-We anticipate a release in late 2020 on Golden Robot Records.
-We believe this will be their best album to date.
+We anticipate a release very soon through Golden Robot Records which we believe will be their best album to date.